Regular price $18.95 CAD

 A heartwarming story about family, community and the celebration of Carnival, Nadia Hohn’s warm and colloquial language and Irene Luxbacher’s vibrant collage-style illustrations make this a strikingly original picture book.

-Winner of the Elementary Teachers' Federation of Ontario Children's Literature Award 2016
+- Winner Elementary Teachers' Federation of Ontario Children's Literature Award, 2016